Look at the amazing things going on in History at St Paulinus

 What does History teaching look like?

 History is a foundation subject of the National Curriculum.
 The fundamental skills, knowledge and concepts of the subject are set out in the programme of study for National Curriculum History.
-The children undertake a broad and balanced programme that takes account of abilities, aptitudes and physical, emotional and intellectual development.
+Here at St Paulinus Catholic Academy the children undertake a broad and balanced programme that takes account of abilities, aptitudes and physical, emotional and intellectual development.
 Through history the children learn a range of skills, concepts, attitudes and methods of working.

 In the Early Years Unit, History is included in the Knowledge and Understanding of the World section of the Guidance for the Foundation Stage Document.
 This is used to form the basis of planning for teaching History in the Early Years.
 History is taught through child-initiated and adult-led activities.
 The children are given the opportunity to find out about past and present events in their own lives, and those of their families and other people they know.
 In Early Years History makes a significant contribution to developing a child’s understanding of the world through activities such as looking at pictures of famous people in history or discovering the meaning of new and old in relation to their own lives.